IDS6145-Fall2019/assignment1-agadd881/README.md

-# Assignment 1 - Designing Models and Analyzing Data (Template)
+# Assignment 1 - Designing Models and Analyzing Data

 > * Participant name: Allison Gadd
 > * Project Title: Entrance and Holding Area of a Subway Station